 Logo Refinement Phase

-Now that you've seen the initial logo concepts and you've reflected on your greater business/brand goals, it's time to translate that into meaningful design refinements.
+Now that you've seen the initial logo presentation and you've reflected on your greater business/brand goals, it's time to translate that into meaningful design refinements.

 This is where a strong strategy phase will pay dividends.
-We don't want to spin our wheels or exhaust ourselves by running in a million directions with our design concepts.
+We don't want to spin our wheels or exhaust ourselves by running in a million different directions with our design.
 By setting clear goals and having our target audience ironed out, we'll have a strong framework to work within.

 We will keep your "Brand Words" (2-3 words that capture how you want your brand to feel to prospective customers) front of mind as we make strategy design refinements.